Chau999/chau_website_repo/content/authors/admin/_index.md

   url: https://cispa.de

 # Short bio (displayed in user profile at end of posts)
-bio: I research at the interface of economic theory and machine learning to develop trustworthy models.
+bio: I research at the interface of economic theory and machine learning to develop trustworthy AI models.

 # Interests to show in About widget
 interests: